10 Strategies for Dealing with Dementia and Anger Issues

 But their ability to recognize what’s going on in their body and communicate their needs declines as dementia advances.

-By watching for signs of untreated pain or physical needs like going to the bathroom or irritated skin, you can help reduce or eliminate their pain or discomfort.
+By monitoring signs of untreated pain, physical needs (such as needing to use the bathroom), or irritated skin, you can help reduce or eliminate their pain or discomfort.

 10. Help them be successful